seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part15-Persistent-User-Interfaces.md

 # GreyMatter Journal

-## Part 15 — Layouts, Navigation, and Persistent UI: Understanding Application Shells and UI Trees
+# Part 15 — Layouts, Navigation, and Persistent UI: Understanding Application Shells, Layout Trees, and Modern Web Architecture

 > **Goal of this lesson:** Build a professional navigation system while developing a deep understanding of why modern web applications are architected as persistent user interface trees rather than collections of independent pages.